mirceaulinic/mirceaulinic.github.io/_posts/2019-03-14-extending-napalm-salt.md

 gather other pieces of information from the network device, that are not present into the Grains.

-Once saved, you can execute as:
+Once saved and synchronsed, you can execute as:

 ```bash
 $ salt 'arista-switch' example.version